 So let’s get over the outdated “travel or career” belief.
 Let’s get both.

-The benefits of traveling far outweigh the drawbacks and listed below are a few aspects on how travel can turbo-charge your career:
+The benefits of travelling far outweigh the drawbacks and listed below are a few aspects on how travel can turbo-charge your career:

 1. It develops your network